mmx1/sslScanGo/README.md

     go get github.com/mmx1/sslScanGo

 will fetch the source and its dependencies.
-This will take approximately 6 seconds to complete depending on your network connection.
+This will take approximately 1 minute to complete depending on your network connection.

 Scripts
 =========